sgy-official/sgy-dapps/README.md

 Note:
 - 1636 is the PR number, as in: https://github.com/consenlabs/token-profile/pull/1636
-This number is the key to verify yourself as the rightful editor of the information to imToken.
+This number is the key to verify yourself as the rightful editor of the information to SGY.
 - The token information can only be changed after the official verification

 #### Logo Design Requirements